-Letter Grade Grade Level Score Level
+Letter Grade Level Grade Level Score Level

-Level

-A Excellent 4.0
+А Excellent 4.0

-\mathbf{B}^{+} Very Good 3.5
+\mathbf{B}^+ Very Good 3.5

 В Good 3.0

-C^+ Rather Good 2.5
+\mathbf{C}^+ Rather Good 2.5

-C Moderate 2.0
+С Moderate 2.0

-D^{+} Rather Weak 1.5
+\mathbf{D}^+ Rather Weak 1.5

 D Weak 1.0

 F Fail 0.0

-In addition to the letter grades above, Lecturers may use different characters to symbolize the student's achievement with the following meanings.
+In addition to the letter grades above,Lecturers may use different characters to symbolize the student achievement with the following meanings

 Letters Meanings

-S The achievement is satisfactory or shows that the student
+S The achievement is satisfactory or shows that the

-passed the exam.
+student passed the exam.

-U The achievement needs to be more satisfactory or show
+U The achievement is not satisfactory or shows that the

-that the student failed the exam.
+student failed the exam.